davidglassborow/fsharp-for-beginners/slides/index.md

 ## Issues with OO

+- Packets of hidden state, hard to reason about (limits of our brain)
 - The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
 - After 20 years of OO, I've become disillusioned (C++,Java,Delphi,C#,Ruby)
-- Packets of hidden state, hard to reason about
+- Spagetti code & Little reuse
+- Lots of coupling (coupling data and behaviour)

 ---